hukl/shortcut.io_old/README.md

 Basically you go to https://shortcut.io and sign up.
 Then you either import bookmarks or use the bookmarklet in the main menu to add new bookmarks.

+After signing up just right click on the »Shortcut.io Bookmarklet« link and create a bookmark from it.
+Now on a web site you want to save, click that bookmark and a dialog will open.

 On the bottom of the dashboard there is a "MORE" link.
 If you have more urls that fit on the dashboard you can get the next batch by clicking on this link.

 ## Unfinished Features / Ideas